Let’s discover some organizational tools every organization should be using to make their workflow easier. Read on…

 Airtable allows you to switch your data to a grid, gallery, or even a Trello-like Kanban view.
 You can add any type of content- long text notes, checkboxes, attachments, or links to records in other databases to Airtable’s highly flexible data fields.
 It can even be integrated with your office apps like Slack, Gmail, Dropbox, Google Drive, Zendesk, and even social media platforms like Facebook, Twitter, etc.

-With HootSuite, you can automatically find and schedule your social media content, create engaging campaigns, manage teams and interact with customers and prospects in real-time.
+With HootSuite, you can automatically find and organize your social media content, create engaging campaigns, manage teams, and interact with customers and prospects in real-time.

 HootSuite’s real-time analytics help you make smart, data-driven decisions to improve your social media strategy.
 With over 10 million users worldwide, HootSuite is widely popular and trusted.
 Hootsuite is a perfect organizational tool for managing social media.

 Asana is another tool that allows both your team to organize, manage, and monitor tasks and projects effectively.
 If you have a lot of concurrent projects going on, you can assign tasks to your team, view progress, have conversations all in one place.
 It’s is a fast, responsive, beautiful-looking, and feature-rich application.

 Asana makes it easy to add files to tasks, up to 100MB and the best part is there’s no storage limit.
 Apart from the Kanban styled Trello interface, Asana allows your tasks and projects to be displayed in the list view, calendar view, or file view.

 With plenty of third-party integrations like Dropbox, Hipchat, Zendesk, Jira, and much more, Asana enhances your productivity and helps you handle all your operations from a single tool.